 |Last date of payment of the fee & charges

 |Reporting & Joining date / verification of the documents

 Master’s degree in mathematics or in the relevant subject with 55% marks or equivalent CPI/CGPA.

-Bachelor’s degree in science and engineering (typically 4-year programme) relevant to Physics with 90% marks or equivalent CPI/CGPA and a valid GATE score of 99 percentile or above in the relevant area of application.
+Bachelor’s degree in science and engineering (typically a 4-year programme) relevant to Mathematics with 90% marks or equivalent CPI/CGPA and a valid GATE of 99 percentile or above in the relevant area of application.

 The students awaiting their qualifying examination results are also eligible to apply.
 They need to submit the qualifying mark sheets and/or certificates at the time of admission.

 Please note that the qualifying degree of applicant should be from an accredited university /deemed-to-be-university or an institution of higher learning of comparable standing.
 The eligibility criteria given above are the absolute minimum.
 Institute may prescribe any requirements over and above these.
 In case the candidates are awarded grades/CPI/CGPA instead of marks, applicant would have to produce the grade-percentage conversion criterion or formula provided by the university/institution from where the applicant has obtained the degree.
 In case, where, a university/institute does not provide any scheme for converting CPI/CGPA into equivalent marks, UGC and AICTE guidelines would be applicable.